 - Some people enjoy changing the ricotta cheese to cottage cheese.
 Either choice will taste great!

-Ingredients to make a Spinach Lasagna Roll Ups at home
+Ingredients for Spinach Lasagna Roll Ups

 - whole wheat lasagna noodles